TheYoBots/Lishogi-Bot/README.md

 `./.venv/Scripts/activate` (`.\.venv\Scripts\activate` should work in cmd in administator mode) (This may not work on Windows, and in this case you need to execute "Set-ExecutionPolicy RemoteSigned" first and choose "Y" there [you may need to run Powershell as administrator].
 After you executed the script, change execution policy back with "Set-ExecutionPolicy Restricted" and pressing "Y")

 `pip install -r requirements.txt`
-- Copy `config.yml.default` to `config.yml`
-- Edit the `.yml` files to your liking, so that it plays shogi.
+- Edit the `config.yml` file to your liking, so that it plays shogi.

 ## Lishogi OAuth
 - Create an account for your bot on [Lishogi.org](https://lishogi.org/signup).
-- NOTE: If you have previously played games on an existing account, you will not be able to use it as a bot account.
+- **NOTE:** If you have previously played games on an existing account, you will not be able to use it as a bot account.
 - Once your account has been created and you are logged in, [create a personal OAuth2 token](https://lishogi.org/account/oauth/token/create) with the "Play as a bot" selected and add a description.
 - A `token` e.g. `Xb0ddNrLabc0lGK2` will be displayed.
-Store this in `.yml` as the `token` field.
+Store this in `config.yml` as the `token` field.
-- NOTE: You won't see this token again on Lishogi.
+- **NOTE:** You won't see this token again on Lishogi.

 ## Setup Engine
 - Place your engine(s) in the `engine.dir` directory
-- In your `.yml` file, enter the binary name as the `engine.name` field.
+- In your `config.yml` file, enter the binary name as the `engine.name` field.
 - Using this process any engine can be added to the bot.